Laura Jackson (footballer)

-Laura Elaine Jackson (born January 17, 1991) is an English-born Jamaican footballer and coach who plays as a midfielder for the Jamaica women's national team.
+Laura Elaine Jackson (born January 17, 1991) is a former professional footballer and coach.
+Born in England, she played as a midfielder for the Jamaica women's national team.

 Club career

 Jackson is a product of Arsenal WFC and Leyton Orient FC.
 She made her debut for Watford FC in 2007.

 College career

 Jackson attended Syracuse University and Iona College, both in the United States.

 International career

 Jackson made her debut in a 1–0 friendly win against Chile on 28 February 2019.